shar - phpMan

 Unlike the `split-size-limit' option, this allows the recipient of

-the shell archives to be unpacked in any order.
+the shar files to unpack them in any order.

 split-size-limit option (-L).